Social penetration theory: Social networking

-Another study found that while it may be easier for many people to disclose information and dive into their social penetration more quickly online, it also had less favorable outcomes for the closeness individuals may feel when disclosing information online as opposed to in person.

 Online dating

 Some scholars posit that when initiating a romantic relationship, there are important differences between internet dating sites and other spaces, such as the depth and breadth of the self-disclosed information given before they go further to one-on-one conversation.
 Studies have shown that in real life, adolescents tend to engage in sexual disclosure according to the level of relationship intimacy, which supports the social penetration model; in cyberspace, men present a stronger willingness and interest to communicate without regarding the current intimacy status or degree.
 There are also many counter-examples of the theory that exist in romantic relationship development.
 Some adolescents discuss the most intimate information when they first meet online or have sex without knowing each other thoroughly.
 Contrary to the path stated by SPT, the relationship would have developed from the core – the highest depth – to the superficial surface of large breadth.
 In this way, sexual disclosure on the part of adolescents under certain circumstances departs from the perspective of SPT.

 Gibbs, Ellison, and Heino conducted a study analyzing self-disclosure in online dating.
 They found that the desire for an intimate face-to-face relationship could be a decision factor into how much information one chose to disclose in online dating.
 This might mean presenting an honest depiction of one's self online as opposed to a positive one.
 Having an honest depiction can potentially prevent dating from occurring, especially if the depiction is seen as negative.
 This could be beneficial, as it would prevent the formation of a relationship that would likely fail.
 It could also cause the potential date to self-disclose about themselves in response, adding to the possibility of making a connection.